-• Transportation Infrastructure Finance and Innovation Act (TIFIA): The TIFIA program provides federal credit assistance in financing surface transportation projects of regional and national significance.
+- Transportation Infrastructure Finance and Innovation Act (TIFIA): The TIFIA program provides federal credit assistance in financing surface transportation projects of regional and national significance.
 Projects must cost at least \$50 million or 33.3% of a state's annual appropriation of federal-aid funds, whichever is less; Intelligent Traffic System (ITS) projects have a lower project cost requirement of \$15 million.
-Federal credit assistance under TIFIA in the form of secured loans, loan guarantees, or standby lines of credit provides more flexibility in repayment terms and potentially more favorable interest rates than private capital market alternatives.
+Federal credit assistance under TIFIA in the form of secured loans, loan guarantees, or standby lines of credit provides more flexibility in repayment terms and potentially more favorable interest rates than private capital market alternatives. - Better Utilizing Investments to Leverage Development (BUILD): Formerly known as the Transportation Investment Generating Economic Recovery (TIGER) program, BUILD grants are national infrastructure investments awarded on a competitive basis for projects that will have a significant impact on the nation, a metropolitan area, or a region.
+Since the TIGER/BUILD program was first created in 2009, over \$9 billion has been awarded for capital investments in surface transportation infrastructure over twelve rounds of competitive grants.
+BUILD funds or any successor program will be programmed into the TIP after they have been awarded.

-- Transportation Investment Generating Economic Recovery (TIGER): TIGER grants are awarded on a competitive basis for projects that will have a significant impact on the Nation, a metropolitan area, or a region.
-Since the TIGER program was first created in 2009, \$5.6 billion has been awarded for capital investments in surface transportation infrastructure over nine rounds of competitive grants.
-TIGER funds will be programmed into the TIP after they have been awarded. - Earmarks: Earmarks are the provision of funds through Congressional action, either legislation or appropriations, to specific projects.
+• Earmarks: Earmarks are the provision of funds to specific projects through Congressional action, either legislation or appropriations.
 In 2011, Congress eliminated earmarks from use.
 However, many earmarks remain programmed in the TIP (either in the four active years of the TIP or in prior years) on active and ongoing projects.
-In addition, the Consolidated Appropriations Act, 2016 included a provision that enables States to repurpose unobligated balances on earmarks that are more than ten years old.
-MTC will amend the TIP as necessary to reflect programming changes that may be required by the implementation of this provision.
+In addition, starting in 2016, annual appropriations bills have included a provision that enables States to repurpose unobligated balances on earmarks that are more than ten years old.
+MTC amends the TIP as necessary to reflect programming changes that may be required by the implementation of this provision.